How to Configure Microphone in OBS

 Setting Base Volume

-Where Filters Are Enabled
+Where to Enable Filters

 Filters are enabled through the mixer: click the gear button next to the microphone and select 'Filters'.
 All effects work in a chain, and order matters.

-Noise Suppression and Background Noise Cutoff
+Noise Suppression and Background Noise Reduction

 Noise Suppression reduces constant background: fans, system noise, hum.
 Noise Gate removes sound during pauses when you're silent.
 Both filters are important for good voice transmission.